atomjump/atomjumpcom-content-only/appliance.md

 2. You cannot use ampersands '&' in the title of a forum.
 Please use an alternative.

-3. Versions prior to 0.6.1 have a known security issue, so we strongly recommend using versions >= 0.6.1

-4. Vertically oriented images might be blurry.
+3. Vertically oriented images might be blurry.
 Please see 'Software Updates' above, and run an update on the Messaging Server software to resolve this issue.

+4. Versions prior to 0.7.8 have a security issue, if notifications are set up via the app, so we strongly recommend carrying out a software update immediately.
+Please see 'Software Updates' above to resolve this issue.

 ## Prior Versions